KCNilssen/i2c_puppet/README.md

 See [Protocol](#protocol) for details of the I2C puppet.

+## Additions

+This fork of the I2C Puppet written by solderparty alters the pinouts of the original repo to match the current project.
+It also adds support for reading the project devices onboard battery via adc.
+This replaces two of the registers, debouncing and backlight2 to accomadate this.

 ## Checkout

 The code depends on the Raspberry Pi Pico SDK, which is added as a submodule.
 Because the Pico SDK includes TinyUSB as a module, it is not recommended to do a recursive submodule init, and rather follow these steps: